openthread/openthread/README.md

 **...an open-source implementation of the [Thread](http://threadgroup.org/technology/ourtechnology) networking protocol.** Nest has released OpenThread to make the technology used in Nest products more broadly available to developers to accelerate the development of products for the connected home.

-**...OS and platform agnostic**, with a radio abstraction layer and a small memory footprint, making it highly portable.
+**...OS and platform agnostic**, with a narrow platform abstraction layer and a small memory footprint, making it highly portable.

 **...a Thread Certified Component**, implementing all features defined in the [Thread 1.1.1 specification](http://threadgroup.org/technology/ourtechnology#specifications).
 This specification defines an IPv6-based reliable, secure and low-power wireless device-to-device communication protocol for home applications.